petergardfjall/dotfiles/cheat/sheets/linux.cheat.md

     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+## Filesystem encryption

+Generally speaking, full disk encryption should be used for sensitive data, since directory encryption typically misses out on alternative sources where sensitive data can be picked up, such as `/tmp`, log/database files (`/var`), the file system cache, swap space, etc.

+In case of a shared computer, one might not want a single shared password between users.
+Also one might want to complement full disk encryption with directory-level encryption (with a secret selected by the user).
+For these cases, there are solutions that operate using a stacked encrypted filesystem like `gocryptfs` (which operates in userspace -- FUSE) or one that operates in kernel space such as `fscrypt`.

+A good overview of options is provided on the Arch Linux wiki page about "data at rest".

+An example with `gocryptfs`:

+    mkdir dir.enc dir
+    # enter secret password and ALSO TAKE NOTE of the "emergency master key"
+    gocryptfs -init dir.enc/

+    # mount: need to enter secret password
+    gocryptfs dir.enc/ dir

+    # the encrypted directory can stay mounted for the user session, or be
+    # unmounted manually
+    fusermount -u dir

+An example with `fscrypt`, which is a high-level tool for managing linux filesystem encryption (the kernel part is sometimes also referred to as `fscrypt`):

+    # Check which directories on our system support encryption
+    fscrypt status

+    # first-time initialization to create global configuration files:
+    # `/etc/fscrypt.conf` and `/.fscrypt`
+    sudo fscrypt setup

+    # If file system on which encryption is to be used isn't the root file
+    # system, it needs to be prepared for use.
+This creates the directory
+    # `<mountpoint>/.fscrypt` to store fscrypt policies and protectors.
+    sudo fscrypt setup <mountpoint>     # e.g. `fscrypt setup /home`

+    # initialize encryption on a new empty directory
+    mkdir <mountpoint>/dir1
+    # will be prompted for which protector to use, select `pam_passphrase`
+    # to have a protector that uses login password to unlock the directory.
+    fscrypt encrypt <mountpoint>/dir1

+    # show encryption status
+    fscrypt status <mountpoint>/dir1

+    # lock/unlock an encrypted directory
+    fscrypt lock <mountpoint>/dir1
+    fscrypt unlock <mountpoint>/dir1

+To encrypt a home directory:

+    sudo -i
+    mv /home/<user>/ /home/<user>.original
+    mkdir /home/<user> && chown -R <user>:<user> /home/<user>/
+    fscrypt encrypt /home/<user> --user <user>
+    cp -a -T /home/<user>.original /home/<user>
+    rm -rf /home/<user>.original

 ## Docker

 Remove unused docker data.
 This will remove all stopped containers, all networks